jwcarr/eyekit/README.md

 ```

-### The `Diagram` object
+### Visualizing the data

-The `Diagram` object is used to create visualizations of a passage and associate fixation data.
+The `Diagram` object is used to create visualizations of a passage and associated fixation data.
 When creating a `Diagram`, you pass in the `Passage` object and the width/height of the screen.
 You can then chose to render the text itself and/or some associated fixation sequence.

 ```python
 diagram1 = eyekit.Diagram(passage, width=1920, height=1080)